TheArcMagician/music-analysis/the-journey/peakfreq.md

 That is until I tested this program on a piano keyboard from garageband on my phone, which produced the following:
 ![piano key](https://raw.githubusercontent.com/shri-k/music-analysis/master/the-journey/images/bflat.png)
 This was supposed to show the frequency of the B flat above middle C (which is 466Hz).
 But unfortunately as the FFT plot shows, the harmonics of the keyboard interfered with this 'peak frequency' method.
+In particular, the peak frequency appears closer to 2800Hz.

 Next step in the journey [here.](hps.md)